inigo-irigaray/ml-plagiarism-detector-on-aws/README.md

 * Define a binary classification model and a training script.
 * Train your model and deploy it using SageMaker.
 * Evaluate your deployed classifier.

+**`source_sklearn`**

+* `train_gpc.py`: Hyperparameter tuning job for a Gaussian Process Classifier, tuning for Isotropic and Anisotropic kernels.
+* `train_nbc.py`: Hyperparameter tuning job for Naive Baye's Classifier, tuning for variance smoothing.
+* `train_svc.py`: Hyperpatameter tuning job for a Support Vector Machine Classifier, tuning for kernel type (linear or radial basis function kernel), C and gamma (auto or scale).

+**`source_pytorch`**

+* `model.py`: Neural Net classifier model, composed of three layers, followed by ReLU nonlinearities and Dropout, except for the ouput layer, which uses only a sigmoid activation function for classification purposes.
+* `predict.py`: Prediction loop for the SageMaker endpoint.
+* `train.py`: Training loop for the model to be used by SageMaker.

 ## Setup